wPlachno/wjpPersWiki/project-article-exam.md

 ### 9. Define structure

-Attention: This milestone has not yet been reached.
+Note: This milestone was reached on 11/15/23

 We need an object, `mdFile`, for each markdown file which holds the `filename`, cut down to just the filename, not any upper directories, as well as the `last_modified` date of the file.
 The objects should also hold a list of child markdown links (`childLinks`), as well as a list of parent markdown links (`parentLinks`), initialized to empty, which will be crucial in the next couple steps.
 There should be a getter that counts the number of parents, and another for children.
 The object should be printable according to our expected output, with a check for `last_modified == null`, either printing LM or "Does not exist".
 All of these objects should be contained in a dictionary where the key is the filename.